Shed Talks | Putting the ‘great’ into Great British Beef Week

 Scott Pepe

-As External Affairs Manager in the NFU's London team, Scott is responsible for delivering the external affairs strategy, building collaborative relationships with key external politicians, civil servants and stakeholders.
+As head of external affairs in the NFU’s London team, Scott is responsible for delivering the external affairs strategy, building collaborative relationships with key external politicians, civil servants and stakeholders.

 He is also responsible for raising the NFU’s campaigning and lobbying profile in Westminster and is the NFU’s speechwriter.